pali101/fws-payments/README.md

 - **Account**: Represents a user's token balance and locked funds
 - **Rail**: A payment channel between a client and recipient with configurable terms
-- **Arbiter**: An optional contract that can mediate payment disputes
+- **Validator**: An optional contract that validates and, if necessary, mediates payment disputes
 - **Operator**: An authorized third party who can manage rails on behalf of clients

 ### Account